geraldo/places/README.md

 All registers of this post type are drawn by the template on the map.
 The only fields which have to be defined are `latitude` and `longitude`.
 The post type can easily be extended adding fields to `places_add_custom_box()` at `functions.php` and modifying template `content-single-place.php`.

+## Static or dynamic loading of locations

+By default leaflet takes all registers of post type `place` through map.php and draws them on the map.
+To fasten up map loading, especially when having a lot of locations, it's recommandable to use static loading of places.
+It can be activated changing loading of `map.php` to `map.js`.
+To still get all actual locations on map you should use template Export Places as described in next section.

 ## Page templates

 - Home: Hides content window, typically used for home pages which directly want to show a map.